Bath Safety: how to use essential oils safely in the bath

 • Natrasorb Bath: INCI Tapioca Starch

-This is modified tapioca starch.
+This is tapioca starch that has been modified using a patented process that allows it to absorb and then disperse essential oils safely into a batch by capturing the oils into minute ‘pockets’ in the powder.
+Note that it cannot be substituted with a regular tapioca starch.
 It will absorb and carry large quantities of carrier and essential oils and is particularly useful for bath products.
 The starch is processed to create little ‘pockets’ to hold the oils in a solid, powder form.
 Once the natrasorb bath comes into contact with the water, it dissolves and releases its carrier/fragrance load safely dispersing them into the water.
 It will not cling or leave a film on your skin or the tub.
 Very easy to use.
-Great for including in a dry shampoo.
-Use from 1 to 50%.

 Click on the image below for easily shareable guidelines on proper dispersion of essential oils in your bath.